 Bill’s interest in music and technology has seen him actively offering his services as a recording engineer.
 Bill has done highly sophisticated multi-track recordings as well as simple stereo recordings.
 He has recorded audio projects for a variety of local ensembles of all styles and sizes.

-Bill has received numerous scholarships and awards.
-These have included McMaster Senate and Graduate Scholarships and an Ontario Arts Council Scholarship for private studies.
+While a student, Bill received scholarships and awards from McMaster University which included Senate and Graduate Scholarships.
+Other awards have included an Ontario Arts Council Scholarship for private studies.

 Bill also has many interests outside of his musical career including astronomy, photography and computer technology, to name a few key activities.